SilentCanary/Logistic-and-Softmax-Regression/README.md

-# Logistic-Regression
-In this program , i've implemented logistic regression from scratch in cpp using only eigen for matrix calculations.
-It includes a sigmoid function, cost calculation, and gradient descent to train the model.
+In this program, I've implemented a logistic regression model from scratch in C++ using only Eigen for matrix calculations.
+It is trained on the Wisconsin Breast Cancer dataset.
+The program simulates the hypothesis function (sigmoid), computes the cost, and uses batch gradient ascent to train the model.
+It evaluates the performance using confusion matrix and F1 score.